Pope Francis Comes To Africa With A Vision. Will It Stick?

 Pope Francis To Visit 3 Countries In Sub-Saharan Africa

-Unfortunately, the attitude-shift on climate change was short-lived, Maibach says.
+Unfortunately, the attitude shift on climate change was short-lived, Maibach says.
 "In subsequent surveys over the next several years, we found the 'Francis effect' wore off."

 "It's entirely understandable why that would be so," Maibach adds.
 "It was almost a foregone conclusion that the pope's impact would wear off over time because he wasn't repeating the message often [and] activating other Catholic voices in America to repeat his message."